jessdjohnson/HeartsChase_ArduinoGame/README.md

 # HeartsChase_ArduinoGame
-Simple game for arduino/hero board with LCD shield.
-Octopus character chases after hearts and avoids bombs.
+Simple game for use on an Arduino Uno R3 (or hero board, for folks from inventr.io) with LCD shield.

+Game premise: Player controls an Octopus character that chases after hearts and avoids bombs.